 16. Windows 8 removes platform support for NDIS Miniport WLAN drivers to create or start up the IHV extensibility port (also known as the 3rd port).

-18. Windows 8 introduces a new feature called Measured Boot, which measures each component, from the firmware up through the boot start drivers, stores those measurements in the Trusted Platform Module (TPM) on the machine, and then makes available a log that can be tested remotely to verify the boot state of the client.
+18. Windows 8 introduces a new feature called Measured Boot, which measures each component, from the firmware up through the boot start drivers.
+It stores those measurements in the Trusted Platform Module (TPM) on the machine and then makes available a log that can be tested remotely to verify the client’s boot state.

-19. The Startup tab in Task Manager shows a list of startup apps, along with controls that allow users to disable startup apps.
+19. The Startup tab in Task Manager shows a list of startup apps and controls for disabling them.
+Download Windows 8 Windows Server 2012 Compatibility Cookbook

-20. Automatic Maintenance is to combines all background maintenance activity in Windows and helps third-party developers add their maintenance activity to Windows without negatively impacting performance and energy efficiency.
+20. Automatic Maintenance combines all background maintenance activity in Windows and helps third-party developers add their maintenance activity without negatively impacting performance and energy efficiency.

-21. Input method editors (IMEs) are software components that allow a user to type text in a language that has more characters than can be represented on a keyboard.
+21. Input method editors (IMEs) are software components that allow a user to type text in a language with more characters than can be represented on a keyboard.

-22. New API allows apps to send “TRIM and Unmap” hints to storage media – TRIM hints notify the drive that certain sectors that previously were allocated are no longer needed by the app and can be purged.
+22. The new API allows apps to send “TRIM and Unmap” hints to storage media.
+TRIM hints notify the drive that certain sectors previously allocated are no longer needed by the app and can be purged.

-23. Multipath I/O (MPIO) supports extended SRBs and allows Device Specific Modules (DSMs) to specify extended SRB support.
+23. Multipath I/O (MPIO) supports extended SRBs and allows Device-Specific Modules (DSMs) to specify this support.
+Download Windows 8 Windows Server 2012 Compatibility Cookbook

-24. Resilient File System (ReFS) is a new local file system.
-It maximizes data availability, despite errors that historically cause data loss or downtime.
+24. The Resilient File System (ReFS) is a new local file system that maximizes data availability despite errors that historically cause data loss or downtime.

 25. Server Message Block 2.2 (SMB 2.2) protocol and Resilient/Cluster Shared Volumes (ReFS/CSVFS) file systems will be available.